 So as it turns out, you may drink lemon juice daily, as it is a drink that can keep you both hydrated and healthy.
 Drinking lemon juice with warm water the first thing in the morning is especially healthy.
 Lemon juice also contains potassium, which is a crucial nutrient during the summer season.
 Dr. Rupali suggests lemon juice with salt as an oral rehydration solution for the summers.
 She also suggests squeezing a bit of the juice over legumes and vegetables in salads, to boost the absorption of iron by the body.

 Lemon juice or lemonade is a summer cooler we all love to enjoy.
 It's a very popular drink around the world and with good reason- it's easy-to-make, delicious and healthy.
 All you need to make this thirst quencher is a couple of ripe lemons, a squeezer and cold or warm water.
 Add a sweetener of your choice and some table salt or rock salt if you like and your refreshing drink is ready!
 However, there are some notions connected with lemon juice which are giving it a notorious tinge among some people.
-Some people believe that drinking too much lemon juice is bad for the bones, because of the acid present in lemon.
+It is often believed that drinking too much lemon juice is bad for the bones, because of the acid present in lemon.
 Is that really true?